matteobaglini/functional-structures-refactoring-kata/README.md

 This refactoring kata aims to let you practice with one of the main functional programming building block: **Functional Structures**.

-The starting code implements a use case with an imperative approach.
+The starting code (provided in different languages) implements a use case with an imperative approach.
 Your mission is to **remove every effects** (aka computational context) within the ``applyDiscount`` function with the power of Functional Structures.

-The code is implemented in different languages.
-Is your favorite language missing?
-Please consider to contribute with a Pull Request or open an Issue.

 # How to use this Kata